 I liaise with all school staff where necessary and appropriate, always in the best interests of the children and their families.
 I work impartially and confidentially in a non judgemental manner, providing an understanding ‘listening ear’ if you ever need advice or support.

-I aim to be on the playground on Monday, Wednesday and Fridays, should you need to speak to me.
+I aim to be on the playground before and after school, should you need to speak to me.

 My office hours are: